jobcloud/applywith-sdk/docs/faq.md

 ## Visually - how does it look like?

 ApplyWith SDK is visually represented as a button "_Apply with jobs.ch_".
-By clicking on the button, a pop-up (Desktop) or new window (Mobile) is opened, asking users to allow the tr ansfer of data to the career site that requested them.
+By clicking on the button, a pop-up (Desktop) or new window (Mobile) is opened, asking users to allow the transfer of data to the career site that requested them.

 ## What do I need to implement?